El Loa Airport

 El Loa Airport (Spanish: Aeropuerto El Loa) is the major airport serving Calama, a city in the Antofagasta Region of Chile.
 It is one of the largest airports in Chile.

 The airport is 6 km from the city centre.
 It currently accommodates aircraft with a maximum wingspan of 36 m, so it is limited to narrow-body airliners like the Airbus A320 or Boeing 737.
 There are plans to construct a second runway with capacity to accommodate wide body jets and military aircraft.

-Previously, it became an international airport and serves international flights to Lima, Peru. which was operated by LATAM Peru but it was suspended in March 2020 due to the pandemic.
+Previously, it was an international airport and served international flights to Lima, Peru, operated by LATAM Peru, but this was suspended in March 2020 due to the pandemic.